GlobedGD/globed2/README.md

 camila314 - thank you for [UIBuilder](https://github.com/camila314/uibuilder)

-Thank you RobTop for releasing this awesome game :)
+RobTop - thank you for releasing this awesome game :)